bitomule/Blog/Content/drafts/Getting started with Omnifocus automation.md

 You can start by using the [OmniFocus template generator](https://omni-automation.com/ofac/index.html).
 It will help you get your first omnijs file.
 You can choose any option for input as we’ll change it later.

-Once the template is generated copy and paste it in a new file with .omnijs file extension.
+Once the template is generated, copy and paste it in a new file with .omnijs file extension.

 The template will look like: